How Does Health Insurance Work ?

 5. Can I add an immediate family member to my health plan?

-Yes, you can add immediate family members, like your spouse, children or parents, to your health plan at the time of policy purchase or renewal.
+Yes, you can add immediate family members, such as your spouse, children, or parents, to your health plan at the time of policy purchase or renewal.

 Disclaimer: The above information is for illustrative purposes only.
 For more details, please refer to the policy wordings and prospectus before concluding the sales.